-It seems reasonable for customers to ask SAP sales people to apologize to them for telling them that SAP would not support Oracle after 2017.
+It seems reasonable for customers to ask SAP salespeople to apologize to them for telling them that SAP would not support Oracle after 2017.
 That looks quite dishonest, especially after that date has now passed.

 In the many articles that followed on HANA, I was repeatedly told by people that worked for SAP or for large SAP consulting companies that I did not get it.
 That HANA was going to be a huge success, and I simply lacked the vision.
-I was exposed to many discussions, by people that knew little about databases or comparative database designs, that HANA was the future.
+I was exposed to many discussions by people that knew little about databases or comparative database designs that HANA was the future.
 This is what it is like working in SAP.
-When you work in SAP, you are expected to mindlessly and loyally support that notion that SAP is the best at everything.
+When you work in SAP, you are expected to mindlessly and loyally support the notion that SAP is the best at everything.
 And that the mere existence of an SAP product, means that this product should be used — because it is SAP.
-The lunacy of people talking about things they did not understand reached a fever pitch when I was condescended to by recruiter about how HANA would be so great and that I was not getting it.
+The lunacy of people talking about things they did not understand reached a fever pitch when I was condescended by a recruiter about how HANA would be so great and that I was not getting it.
 That is right people, a recruiter — that is a person who never touches much less sees any of the systems that they place people for, who worked for Dickenson and Associates, explained to me that I needed to get on the “HANA train.”
-He explained that his only reason for supporting HANA was not to staff HANA resources, but was related to making the world a better place.
+He told that his only reason for supporting HANA was not to staff HANA resources, but was related to making the world a better place.
 (I can’t make this stuff up)

 How To Deflect That You Were Wrong About HANA

-A huge number of people have been proven wrong about HANA.
+A vast number of people have been proven wrong about HANA.
 HANA fatigue has hit not only customers but SAP as well.
 Other groups inside of SAP are tired of playing second fiddle to the HANA teams.

 The word from inside of SAP under brackets of “you did not hear this from me, but ..”
 SAP now realizes that it cannot come anywhere near approaching the uptake of HANA that they had hoped.